 I. Fat-Soluble Vitamins (Vitamins A, D, E & K)

-Dietary carotenoids are fat soluble phytochemicals so, they circulate in lipoproteins.
+Dietary carotenoids are fat-soluble phytochemicals so, they circulate in lipoproteins.
 10–20% reductions in plasma carotenoids have been reported after short term and long-term consumption of plant sterol or stanol enriched foods.
-It is not obvious whether reductions in plasma carotenoids concentrations could cause any health risks but several studies have found that increasing intakes of carotenoid rich fruits and vegetables can prevent phytosterol-induced decrease in plasma carotenoids (Simon G. Mafulul, 2015).
+It is not obvious whether reductions in plasma carotenoids concentrations could cause any health risks but several studies have found that increasing intakes of carotenoid-rich fruits and vegetables can prevent a phytosterol-induced decrease in plasma carotenoids (Simon G. Mafulul, 2015).

-Plant sterol, stanols and their esters has been given GRAS status in United States.
-Based on this recognition, the US Food and Drug administration (FDA) approved fat spreads which containing up to 20% of either steryl or stanyl esters.
+Plant sterol, stanols and their esters have been given GRAS status in the United States.
+Based on this recognition, the US Food and Drug Administration (FDA) approved fat spreads which contain up to 20% of either steryl or stanyl esters.
 The EU Scientiﬁc Committee on Food approved the use of the phytosterol esters in yellow fat-spreads (Maximum level of 8% of free phytosterols) in 2000.
 The European Food Safety Authority suggested that plant sterol containing foodstuffs should not be consumed in amounts resulting in total phytosterols intakes exceeding 3 g/day.

 In 2004 the EU commission published regulation for labeling of foods and food ingredients with added phytosterols and/ or phytosterol esters, here is need for such products to be labeled with additional information including the words “With added plant sterols/ plant stanols”.
-A committee from Food Safety and Standards of India (FSSAI) stated that under the fortiﬁcation category of food product standards and the food additives, Phyto or plant stanol esters and sterols may be added to many food products fat spreads, milk products, milk based fruit drinks, fermented milk products, soy and rice drinks, cheese products, yoghurt products, spice sauces, salad dressings, juices and nectars (Trautwein EA., 2007).
+A committee from Food Safety and Standards of India (FSSAI) stated that under the fortiﬁcation category of food production standards and the food additives, Phyto or plant stanol esters and sterols may be added to many food products fat spreads, milk products, milk-based fruit drinks, fermented milk products, soy and rice drinks, cheese products, yogurt products, spice sauces, salad dressings, juices and nectars (Trautwein EA., 2007).